gradient-ai/Gradient-Boosted-Trees-and-AutoML/README.md

      - Set the Container command to `jupyter notebook --allow-root --ip=0.0.0.0 --no-browser --NotebookApp.trust_xheaders=True --NotebookApp.disable_check_xsrf=False --NotebookApp.allow_remote_access=True --NotebookApp.allow_origin='*'`
    - Start the Notebook
  - Once the Notebook has started, navigate to the `Notebook/` directory and click `automl_in_h2o.ipynb` to run the Notebook in the same way as from the Showcase
+ - You can rename the notebook from "Untitled" if you want, using the GUI

 Notebook creation can also be done on the command line if desired, via `gradient notebooks create`.
 For more details on Notebooks, see the [documentation](https://docs.paperspace.com/gradient/explore-train-deploy/notebooks).